 Overview of treatment options for patients with symptoms

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
-This type of treatment blocks the growth and spread of cancer cells while limiting damage to normal cells.
-Targeted therapy has proven in recent years to be quite successful at controlling myeloma, and researchers continue to investigate new and evolving drugs for this disease.
+This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.
+Targeted therapy has proven in recent years to be quite successful at controlling myeloma, and researchers continue to investigate new and evolving drugs for this disease in clinical trials.

 Bortezomib (Velcade) and carfilzomib (Kyprolis) are classified as proteasome inhibitors, and they target specific enzymes called proteasomes that digest proteins in the cells.
 Because myeloma cells produce a lot of proteins (see the Overview ), they are particularly vulnerable to this type of drug.

 Thalidomide, lenalidomide, and bortezomib may be used to treat newly diagnosed patients, while lenalidomide, bortezomib, pomalidomide, and carfilzomib are effective for treating recurrent myeloma.
 Targeted therapies may also be used in combination with chemotherapy or steroid medications (see below), as certain combinations of drugs can sometimes have a better effect than a single drug.
 For example, the drugs lenalidomide, bortezomib, and dexamethasone, as well as bortezomib, cyclophosphamide, and dexamethasone, are offered in combination.
-Clinical trials are underway to explore whether the combination of lenalidomide, bortezomib, and dexamethasone may be offered instead of a stem cell/bone marrow transplant (see below).
+Clinical trials are underway to explore whether the combination of lenalidomide, bortezomib, and dexamethasone alone may be as effective as lenalidomide, bortezomib, and dexamethansone followed by stem cell transplant (see below).
 Also, targeted therapy can be effectively used before or after a stem cell transplant.
 However, the decision to undergo a stem cell/bone marrow transplant is complex and should be discussed carefully with your doctor.

 Research has shown that maintenance therapy (the ongoing use of a drug) with lenalidomide extends patients’ survival time and extends the time they live without active myeloma.
-However, it has to be used with caution.
+However, maintenance therapy has to be used with caution.
 Find out more about maintenance therapy .

-Chemotherapy that has been used successfully for the treatment of myeloma includes cyclophosphamide (Cytoxan, Neosar), doxorubicin (Adriamycin, Doxil), melphalan (Alkeran), etoposide (Toposar, VePesid), cisplatin (Platinol), and carmustine (BiCNU).
+Chemotherapy drugs that have been used successfully for the treatment of myeloma includes cyclophosphamide (Cytoxan, Neosar), doxorubicin (Adriamycin, Doxil), melphalan (Alkeran), etoposide (Toposar, VePesid), cisplatin (Platinol), and carmustine (BiCNU).

 Often, more than one drug is used at a time.
-It may also be recommended to combine chemotherapy with other types of treatment, including targeted therapies (see above) or steroids.
-For instance, the combination of melphalan, prednisone (a steroid, see below), and a targeted therapy called bortezomib is approved by the U.S. Food and Drug Administration (FDA) for the initial treatment of multiple myeloma because it increases survival when compared with melphalan and prednisone.
-A patient may also be given a combination of melphalan, prednisone, and either thalidomide or lenalidomide.
+It may also be recommended to combine chemotherapy with other types of treatment, including targeted therapies (see above) or steroids (see below).
+For instance, the combination of melphalan, the steroid prednisone, and a targeted therapy called bortezomib is approved by the U.S. Food and Drug Administration (FDA) for the initial treatment of multiple myeloma because it increases survival when compared with melphalan and prednisone.
+A patient may also be given a combination of melphalan, prednisone, and thalidomide.
 Additional combinations of drugs are being evaluated in clinical trials.

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea or constipation.
 Other side effects include peripheral neuropathy (tingling or numbness in feet or hands), blood clotting problems , and low blood counts .
 These side effects usually go away once treatment is finished.
 Occasionally an allergic reaction such as skin rash or urticaria may occur and the drug may have to be stopped.